ChristosGeorgiou/questbook/README.md

 title: Paralyzed
 ref: p105
 description:
-  - A paralyzed creature is incapacitated (see the condi- tion) and can’t move or speak.
+  - A paralyzed creature is [incapacitated](dnd5-conditions-incapacitated) and can’t move or speak.
-  - The creature automatically fails Strength and Dexterity saving throws.
+  - The creature automatically fails [Strength](dnd5-abilities-strength) and [Dexterity](dnd5-abilities-dexterity) saving throws.
   - Attack rolls against the creature have advantage.
-  - Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
+  - Any attack that hits the creature is a [critical hit](dnd5-attacks-critical) if the attacker is within 5 feet of the creature.
 ```

 ## Companion